andreSMO/ProgrammingAssignment2/README.md

 The function makeCacheMatrix creates a cache to store a square matrix and its inverse.
 The input parameter is a square matrix.
 The default input is a 1X1 empty  matrix.
 The function controls if the input parameter is a matrix and if it is a square matrix.
 If those conditions are not fulfilled, an error message is generated and the execution is terminated.
+If the parameter is accepted, the execution continues.
 The output is a list of callable functions that enable the storage and access of the matrices stored in the cache.
 The following callable functions are provided in the list: